dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 #### Before your backup

 Before beginning your backup, you must check that the files or data buffers you are planning on backing up are indeed allowed to be backed up.
-We've provided you with an `isBackupAllowed` function in `MAMFileProtectionManager` and `MAMDataProtectionManager` to determine this.
-If the file or data buffer is not allowed to be backed up then you should not attempt to continue utilizing it in your backup.
+We've provided you with an `isBackupAllowed` function in `MAMFileProtectionManager` and `MAMDataProtectionManager` to check this.
+If the file or data buffer is not allowed to be backed up, then you should not attempt to continue utilizing it in your backup.

 At some point during your backup, if you want the identities for the files you checked in step 1 backed up, you must call `backupMAMFileIdentity(BackupDataOutput data, File … files)` with the files you plan to extract data from.
 This will automatically create new backup entities and write them to the `BackupDataOutput` for you.
 These entities will be automatically consumed upon restore.

-### Configure Azure Directory Authentication Library (ADAL)
+### Azure Directory Authentication Library (ADAL) setup

-The SDK relies on ADAL for its authentication and conditional launch scenarios, which requires that apps have some amount of Azure Active Directory configuration.
+The SDK relies on ADAL for its authentication and conditional launch scenarios, which requires that apps have some amount of Azure Active Directory (Azure AD) configuration.
 The configuration values are communicated to the SDK via `AndroidManifest` metadata.
-To configure your app and enable proper authentication, add the following to the app node in the `AndroidManifest`.
-Some of these configurations are only required if your app uses ADAL for authentication in general; in that case, you will need the specific values that your app use to register itself with AAD.
-This is done to ensure that the end user does not get prompted for authentication twice due to AAD recognizing two separate registration values: one from the app and one from the SDK.
+To set up your app and enable proper authentication, add the following to the app node in the `AndroidManifest`.
+Some of these configurations are only required if your app uses ADAL for authentication in general; in that case, you will need the specific values that your app use to register itself with Azure AD.
+This is done to ensure that the user does not get prompted for authentication twice because Azure AD recognizes two separate registration values: one from the app and one from the SDK.

         <meta-data
             android:name="com.microsoft.intune.mam.aad.Authority"